 - Forward the compliment to the relevant service manager/department.
 Written/social media feedback should be scanned/forwarded. - If a verbal compliment is received, ask the person if they would write or email it to the manager of the service, so we can keep a clear and formal record of it.
-In addition, the person receiving the verbal compliment should make a contemporaneous note and send it to their manager explaining that it was verbal and this is their best recollection? - Website feedback will go directly to QCI Team and be forwarded within 2 days to the relevant service manager /department manager - The service manager/department manager should respond to and share the feedback with relevant staff/team departments.
+In addition, the person receiving the verbal compliment should make a contemporaneous note on a Compliments interaction on the Compliments profile on Nourish explaining that it was verbal and this is their best recollection and informing their manager. - Website feedback will go directly to QCI Team and be forwarded within 3 working days to the relevant service manager /department manager. - The service manager/department manager should respond to and share the feedback with relevant staff/team departments.